-The standing committees of the Board are the Audit Committee and the Human Resources, Safety and Governance Committee.
+The standing committees of the Board are the Audit Committee, the Human Resources and Governance Committee and the Health, Safety & Environment Committee.
+Committee composition is recommended annually by the HR&G Committee.

-Committee composition is recommended annually by the HRS&G Committee.
-Following each meeting, the committee chair reports to the Board on the committee's activities, and makes such recommendations as are deemed appropriate in the circumstances.
+Following each meeting, the committee chair reports to the Board on the committee's activities and makes such recommendations as are deemed appropriate in the circumstances.

 Each committee has a written mandate that sets out its responsibilities.
-The HRS&G Committee reviews the committee charters at least annually to ensure appropriate allocation of responsibilities.
-The committees regularly review and assess the adequacy of their own charters to ensure that regulatory requirements and best practices are reflected, and recommend changes for approval by the Board.
+The HR&G Committee reviews the committee charters at least annually to ensure appropriate allocation of responsibilities.
+The committees regularly review and assess the adequacy of their own charters to ensure that regulatory requirements and best practices are reflected and recommend changes for approval by the Board.

 Each committee assesses its effectiveness annually to ensure that it has effectively fulfilled its responsibilities as set out in its charter.
-The chair of each committee, in consultation with the committee members, the Corporate Secretary and senior management, develops work plans for the year, which provide a thematic view of the forward agenda and are intended to focus the committee on the most important aspects of its charter with sufficient frequency.
+The chair of each committee, in consultation with the committee members, the Corporate Secretary and senior management, develops a work plan for the year, which provides a thematic view of the forward agenda and is intended to focus the committee on the most important aspects of its charter.